Agile Collaborative Team (ACT)

 ACTs are temporary, for a defined period of time.
 The length of time will depend on the topic being explored.

-What sort of expenditures would be budgeted for during the ACT and will the budget be IST funded?
+What sort of expenditures would be budgeted for during the ACT and will the budget be Berkeley IT funded?

-The budget will depend on what the ACT is and will be funded by IST.
+The budget will depend on what the ACT is and will be funded by Berkeley IT.

 When do you anticipate the rollout of ACTs?